ntegrals/aura-voice/README.md

 ## Demo

-You can test the voice assistant here: [https://heyassistant.co](https://heyassistant.co)
+You can test the Aura here: [https://heyassistant.co](https://heyassistant.co)

 ## Motivation